 Europe is divided into four time zones.
 From west to east:

-UTC (Britain, Ireland, Portugal) GMT (GMT+1 in summer)
+UTC (Britain, Ireland, Portugal) GMT (GMT plus one hour in summer)

-CET (the majority of European countries) GMT+1 (GMT+2 in summer)
+CET (the majority of European countries) GMT plus one hour (GMT plus two hours in summer)

-EET (Greece, Turkey, Bulgaria, Romania, Moldova, Ukraine, Belarus, Lithuania, Latvia, Estonia, Kaliningrad, Finland) GMT+2 (GMT+3 in summer)
+EET (Greece, Turkey, Bulgaria, Romania, Moldova, Ukraine, Belarus, Lithuania, Latvia, Estonia, Kaliningrad, Finland) GMT plus two hours (GMT plus three in summer)

 Many public toilets require a small fee either deposited in a box or given to the attendant.
-Sit-down toilets are the rule in the vast majority of places.
-Squat toilets can still be found in rural areas, although they are definitely a dying breed.
+Sit-down toilets are the rule in the vast majority of places, though squat toilets can very occasionally be found in rural areas.

 Public-toilet provision is changeable from city to city.
-If you can’t find one, simply drop into a hotel or restaurant and ask to use theirs.
+If you can’t find one, simply drop into a hotel or restaurant and ask to use theirs, or make a nominal purchase at a cafe.

-Unless otherwise indicated, tourist offices are common and widespread, although their usefulness varies enormously.
+Tourist offices are generally common and widespread, although their usefulness varies enormously.

 Travel with Children

-Hidden in the huge labyrinth that is Europe, there are literally tonnes of things that will appeal to kids, youths and teenagers, especially if you're willing to look beyond the obvious (Disneyland Paris, Costa del Sol) and seek out the obscure (cycling in Normandy or horse riding on the west coast of Ireland).
+Hidden in the huge labyrinth that is Europe are tonnes of things that will appeal to kids, youths and teenagers, especially if you're willing to look beyond the obvious (Disneyland Paris, Costa del Sol) and seek out the obscure (cycling in Normandy or horse riding on the west coast of Ireland).

 - Europe, in particular Mediterranean Europe, is very family-orientated.
 Expect waitstaff to ruffle your kid's hair and bank on seeing young children sitting around at family meals in restaurants until late.